Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 4-door sedan body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Suzuki and rear in the case of the Lexus).
 The first one has a Suzuki-engineered powertrain under the hood, a 4-cylinder, 16-valves 178hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 207hp engine designed by Toyota.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Suzuki does have a slight advantage, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of Suzuki with an average rating of 4.6, and models under the Lexus badge with 4.9 out of 5.
-Some independent research have also placed Kizashi as average reliability-wise, and IS is more or less at the same level.That apart, owners of different cars powered by the same engine as Kizashi rank it on average as 5.0 out of 5, exactly the same as the other one.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Suzuki does have a slight advantage, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Suzuki with an average rating of 4.6, and models under the Lexus badge with 4.9 out of 5.
+Independent research findings rank Kizashi as average reliability-wise, and IS is more or less at the same level.Above it all, drivers of cars with the same engine as Kizashi rank it on average as 5.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyLexus is a bit more agile, reaching 100km/h in 0.7 seconds less than its competitor.
 In addition to that it accelerates all the way to 230 kilometers per hour, 25km/h more than the other car.
 When it comes to fuel economy the winner has to be Kizashi, averaging around 8.3 liters of fuel per 100 kilometers (34 mpg), in combined cycle.
 We can't ignore that 18% difference compared to Lexus IS.